 A dental implant is a screw-like post placed in your jawbone to replace your tooth root.
 A dental crown that mimics your natural tooth will be placed on top of the implant.
 It is a permanent tooth replacement solution that feels and looks like a real tooth.

-Unlike dentures, you no longer need periodic denture adjustment or experience any embarrassing scenarios like a denture falling off.
+Unlike dentures, you no longer need periodic denture adjustments or experience any embarrassing scenarios like a denture falling off.
 Though the crown on top of the implant is artificial, you still need to care for it like a natural tooth.

 How do they work?